ctrl-erik/100-days-of-code-log/README.md

 **Today's Progress**
 - Today was focused on a higher/lower game.
 Nice and short lessons today, but still fun to do.

+---

+## PyCharm and Coffee Machine Project
+### Day 15: June 15th, 2021 - Tuesday

+**Today's Progress**
+- Today was focused on getting started on using PyCharm for the course and the Coffee Machine Project.

+---

+## Object-Oriented Programming
+### Day 16: June 16th, 2021 - Wednesday

+**Today's Progress**
+- Today we looked at Object Oriented Programming.
+We covered what classes and objects are and how to use them.
+- This is familiar because of my previous experience from school and using OOP with Java, just different syntax.